richardthorp/rodeo/README.md

 The **'REGISTER'** page features a form that allows users to register and gain access to the website's main functionality.
 * 4 text input fields for the user's email address, preferred username, password and 'retype password'.
     * If any of the text input fields are left blank, the form will not be validated and the user will be prompted to fill in the field.
-    * If the username aleady exists on the database, a message displays "Sorry, that username is already taken".
+    * If the username already exists on the database, a message displays "Sorry, that username is already taken".
-    * If the email address aleady exists on the database, a message displays "Sorry, that email address already has an account".
+    * If the email address already exists on the database, a message displays "Sorry, that email address already has an account".
     * If the password and 'retype password' inputs don't match on submit, a message displays "Please make sure the password fields match."
 * On successful submission, the password is hashed and the hashed version stored in the database.
 * On screens 768px wide or more, an illustration of a bottle of 'Rodeo Hot Sauce' is rendered to the right of the form.